Skip to main content

 console.log(`Source: ${order.srcInfo.amount} ${order.srcInfo.token} (${order.srcInfo.chain})`);

-console.log(`Destination: ${order.dstInfo.amount} ${order.dstInfo.token} (${order.dstInfo.chain})`);
+console.log(`Destination (estimated): ${order.dstInfo.amount} ${order.dstInfo.token} (${order.dstInfo.chain})`);

-} else if ('inProgress' in order.status) {
+if ('inProgress' in order.status) {

 console.log('Status: in progress');

-if (order.status.inProgress.bumpFeeTx) {
+if (order.status.inProgress.pendingBtcPayment) {

 }